-• Who are different stakeholders?
-What are their incentives?
-Can they be misused or cause unintended side effects?
+• Can the ranking-based metric be misused or cause unintended side effects?

 For more, see Weapons of Math Destruction by Cathy O'Neil

 Speaker notes

 - Example 1 - Schools optimize metrics for higher ranking (add new classrooms, nicer facilities) - Tuition increases, but is not part of the model! - Higher ranked schools become more expensive - Advantage to students from wealthy families - Example 2 - A university founded in early 2010's - Math department ranked by US News as top 10 worldwide - Top international faculty paid \$\$ as a visitor; asked to add affiliation - Increase in publication citations => skyrocket ranking!